 - Provide signature design elements on prominent corners or intersections that will establish a distinctive identity for the plan areas.
-Prominent locations include sites adjacent to open spaces and sites that terminate view corridors within the two plan areas. - The full height of tall buildings may be expressed at corners as a way to provide emphasis and variation along the building's facades. - Consider placing retail and other activating uses, such as entrance lobbies, at building corners.
+Prominent locations include sites adjacent to open spaces and sites that terminate view corridors within the two plan areas. - The full height of tall buildings may be expressed at corners as a way to provide emphasis and variation along the building's facades. - Consider placing retail, when feasible, and other activating uses, such as entrance lobbies, at prominent / visible locations.